 Your next stop is Oakhurst which has dueling grocery stores on opposite sides of Highway 49 and both within sight of Highway 41 as you drive through town.
 We are generally fans of Raley’s, which seems to have a slightly better “natural” foods selection, but we know plenty of people who prefer Von’s.
 For foreign visitors they are probably close to indistinguishable.
 Oakhurst also has a selection of fastfood restaurants, some local restaurants (Greek, Mexican, Japanese, New Orleans cuisine) and the famous, elegant and expensive Erna’s Elderberry House.

-Outside the Park coming from the North
+Outside the Park coming from the Northwest

 If you’re coming from the Bay Area or Sacramento, you’ll have all the choices of Fresno (see above) and more.
 If you have specialty needs hard to fulfill in a typical grocery store, you should shop there.
 You’ll also find a Costco in Manteca and, if you go the southern route and come in via Highway 140, you’ll find a Trader Joes in Modesto.